Each person will have their own definition of happiness.

 If you wish to create a happier life for yourself, it is helpful to become clear about what happiness means to you.

-For your definition of happiness will influence every decision you make in your life - the type of work you choose, the pace you choose to live at, the type of environment you live in, your attitude towards yourself and others, the activities you engage in and the things which are a priority to you.
+For your definition of happiness will influence every decision you make in your life - the type of work you choose, the pace you choose to live at, the type of environment you live in, your attitude towards yourself and others, the activities you engage in and the things which you give priority to.

 Pleasure is the happiness we experience through the body and the senses.